The following is a list of upcoming beer related events and activities that The Beer Professor will attend in 2017:

-March 4 – 10th Annual Glass City Beer Festival at the Lucas County Recreation Center.
-My wife and I will be volunteering at this event for the second year.
+March 3 – 11th, Annual Glass City Beer Festival at the Lucas County Recreation Center.
+My wife and I volunteered at this event for the third year.

 April 5-9, Annual Conference of the American Association of Geographers in Boston, MA.
 I spoke on Embracing the old: Craft breweries and adaptive reuse.

 May 17-12, Biennial Conference of the Pacific Regional Science Conference Organisation (PRSCO) in Tainan, Taiwan.
 I spoke on The emergence of the American craft beer industry: Challenges and opportunities for the hops industry.

 June 7-9, 48th Annual Conference of the Mid-Continent Regional Science Association in Toledo, OH.
 I will be the speaker at the conference awards luncheon.
 The title of my talk will be Rebels, renegades, and revolutionaries: The Social and economic geography of American craft beer.